0

 Eco Kids Club

 The Eco Kids Club is a playful learning opportunity for children from the village of Matemwe.
 Volunteers organize creative workshops, games, and craft activities related to environmental protection.
 Topics such as recycling, nature conservation, and marine conservation are taught in an entertaining way.
-You can thereby promote the environmental awareness of the next generation and strengthen the children's connection to nature.
+You have the opportunity to promote the environmental awareness of the next generation and strengthen the children's connection to nature.

 Activities Against Coastal and Marine Pollution